Successful Recovery Performance Guarantees of SOMP Under the L2-norm of Noise: Conclusion

 \section{Conclusion}

-Considering that the performance guarantee of a support recovery method is important to employ it in practical systems, in this paper, we have analyzed the performance guarantee of SOMP based on the MIP of measurement matrices when the observations are corrupted by noise.
+In this paper, we have analyzed the performance guarantee of SOMP based on the MIP of measurement matrices when the observations are corrupted by noise.
+The MIP reveals its amenability and has been widely exploited in various signal processing problems, thoroughly understanding the noisy SOMP in terms of the MIP is emerging.
 Specifically, when the noise is bounded, we have shown that if the $\ell_2$-norm of non-zero rows of the row-sparse matrix is lower bounded by ${2 \| \bN \|_2}/({1-(2L-1)\mu })$, the successful recovery of the support set is guaranteed.
-On the other hand, when the noise is unbounded, the closed-form lower bound of the SRP has been derived.
-Based on the derived lower bound, we have showed the conditions for the number of measurements, noise level, the number of sparse vectors, and mutual coherence, on which the required SRP can be achieved.
-Finally, the simulation results validated our derived analysis.
+On the other hand, when the noise is unbounded, the closed-form lower bound of the SRP was derived.
+Based on the derived lower bound, we have shown the conditions for the number of measurements, noise level, the number of sparse vectors, and mutual coherence, on which the required SRP can be achieved.
+Finally, the simulation results validated our analysis, where the proposed bound under $\ell_2$-norm of the noise is tighter than the existing bound \cite{Wang2013Performance}.

-{Considering the phase transition of OMP in \cite{TroppOMP,Candes2006Robust}, one interesting direction of the future work is to investigate the phase transition for SOMP both in noiseless or noisy cases.
-For the MMV model in \eqref{obOMP} below